We’re always happy to hear from you by email at firstname.lastname@example.org, on our Mastodon, and on Twitter at @betterblocker.

-Domains (URLs) can be added to Better’s Exceptions to disable Better when you’re visiting that domain in Safari.
-If you use both Better for iPhone and iPad, and Better for Mac, your Exceptions will be synced between your devices.
+Domains (URLs) can be added to Better’s Do Not Block list to disable Better when you’re visiting that domain in Safari.
+If you use Better on multiple devices across iPhone, iPad, and Mac, your Do Not Block list will be synced between all your devices.

 Disabling Better on a domain will leave you vulnerable to being tracked by third-parties on that site.
 If you were asked to disable Better by a website, or if a site breaks with Better, please let us know so we can fix it for everyone.

 Does Better work with VPNs (Virtual Private Networks)?